andreattad/Flower_covers_phenocams/README.md

 # To get ready for the tutorial:

 ## 1. Download the materials:
-the materials can be downloaded at the link: LINK TO ETH REPOSITORY HERE materials include: Images, Region of interests and labels.
+The materials can be downloaded at the link: LINK TO ETH REPOSITORY HERE (will be made available after acceptance) materials include: Images, Region of interests and labels.

 ## 2. Set up the working environment.